Let your tech do the heavy lifting for the return-to-office in 2022

 - What type of work would you prefer to do from home?

 Notably, technology—such as smart sensors—provides data that fall under the umbrella of employee feedback.
 These sensors provide insights into what employees are actually doing, instead of what they think they’re doing.

 Be transparent and communicative

-The return-to-office may be more of a process than an event.
+The return-to-office is more of a process than an event.
 Transmission rates will change as more people are inoculated, and local and regional health regulations can change swiftly.
 Communicate clearly and often about everything related to re-entry.

 Head of HR for JLL Americas

-As questions come up, answer them as honestly as you can, and be sure to convey that things won’t be perfect in the beginning and that changes will be iterative.
-Everyone is learning together, in real time, which is why communication should go both ways.
-You’ll communicate to employees new cleaning protocols, policies, and strategies and plans for the workplace.
-And you’ll want to receive communication from employees requesting cleaning, asking questions, and reporting issues.
-An employee experience app can easily facilitate communication from and to your teams.
+As questions come up, answer them honestly, and be sure to convey that things won’t be perfect at the beginning and that changes that will be iterative.
+Everyone is learning at the same time, which is why communication must go both ways.

 Manage the (new) employee experience